-These may just be my new favorite Asian-style appetizer!
+These convenient dumplings from Costco might just be my new favorite Asian-style appetizer!

 I love checking out all the Asian-style appetizers in the freezer section at Costco.
-I’m slowly but surely making my way through all the different items and a lot of them don’t seem to disappoint.
-These Bibigo Pork & Vegetable steamed dumplings just may be my new top pick for Asian-style appetizers.
+I’m slowly but surely making my way through all the different items and most of them don’t disappoint!
+Despite that high bar, these Bibigo Pork & Vegetable Steamed Dumplings just might be my new top pick for Asian-style appetizers.

-These taste super delicious.
-The dumplings are pillowy soft and stuffed full of seasoned pork, tofu and vegetables.
-Don't tell Sean there’s tofu listed on the ingredients.
-The vegetables in the dumplings include onion, cabbage, jalapeno and red pepper.
-You definitely don’t really taste the red pepper or jalapeno just the onion and cabbage.
-The pork and vegetables are seasoned with garlic, ginger and soy.
-I honestly wouldn’t have ever known there was tofu in these dumplings had I not looked.
 Do these dumplings taste all that different than potstickers?
-Not really but I found them to have more filling inside.
-These also seem to have thicker dough than other potstickers which is probably why they are able to handle more filling.
-The sauce that comes with these is amazing, it’s not just soy sauce, it’s got an extra tang and a bit of a vinegar taste.
-It definitely adds to the deliciousness of the dumplings and think the sauce stands out as being extra scrumptious.
+Not really, but I found them to have more filling inside.
+They also seem to have a thicker dough than other potstickers, which is probably why they are able to handle more filling.
+The sauce that comes with the Steamed Dumplings is amazing – it’s not just soy sauce, it’s got an extra tang and a bit of a vinegar taste.
+It definitely adds to the deliciousness of the dumplings and I think this sauce stands out as being extra scrumptious.

-If you eat an entire tray yourself which is six dumplings you’re looking at 370 calories, 19 grams of fat, 620 mg of sodium, three grams of sugar, two grams of fibre and 14 grams of protein.
-Definitely a little high in fat and sodium, I’m not complaining about the 14 grams of protein though, that’s pretty good.
-Compared to the Siwin Chicken and Vegetable potstickers I reviewed, these definitely have more fat and calories but the Siwin Pork and Vegetable potstickers are aren’t as filling and are smaller.
+If you eat an entire tray of the Bibigo Steamed Dumplings yourself (which is six dumplings), you’re looking at 370 calories, 19 grams of fat, 620 milligrams of sodium, three grams of sugar, 71 grams of carbohydrates, two grams of fibre and 14 grams of protein.
+Definitely a little high in fat and sodium, but I’m not complaining about the 14 grams of protein, that’s pretty good.
+Compared to the Siwin Chicken and Vegetable potstickers I reviewed, these definitely have more fat and calories, but the Siwin Pork and Vegetable potstickers aren’t as filling and are smaller.

-Do you prefer chicken or pork or beef dumplings?
+Do you prefer chicken, pork or beef in your dumplings?
 What’s your favorite Costco appetizer?